Blog

 Pasadena, L.A.
 Coliseum, Westwood

-If the only number you associate with Jack Robinson is the No. 42 — the one he was randomly given by the Brooklyn Dodgers when he made his Major League Baseball debut in 1947 — that’s understandable.
+If the only number you associate with Jack Robinson is the No. 42 — the one he was randomly given by the Brooklyn Dodgers when he made his Major League Baseball debut in 1947 — that’s understandable and relatable.

-Yet Robinson wouldn’t have been in that position had he not made a name for himself as an athlete — with his given first name of Jack — wearing No. 28 playing football at UCLA.
+The thing is, Robinson wouldn’t have been in that position had he not made a name for himself as an athlete — with his given first name of Jack — wearing No. 28 and starring as a football player at UCLA.

-A four-sport athlete at John Muir High in Pasadena, Robinson moved onto Pasadena City College.
-His time at UCLA in Westwood was brief, but powerfully impactful.
+A four-sport athlete at John Muir High in Pasadena, Robinson first made his way to Pasadena City College.
+His time at UCLA in Westwood was brief, but impactful.

 What number did he wear for the UCLA baseball team during his only season of 1940?
 No one has evidence to show that it was 42.
 Or any other number.
 This appears to be the only photo of him in a Bruins baseball jersey, in the team photo, far left.